How to Extract Data from PDF in C#

 Extract Data from PDF Files

-Let's have a look at the following code to see how we can extract data using IronPDF:
+Let's have a look at the following code on how to extract data using IronPDF:

 //Rendering PDF documents to Images or Thumbnails